-SIDEBAR: Latest takeaways from Bulgaria’s Safer Internet Centre
+SIDEBAR 1: Earlier update from Bulgaria’s Safer Internet Centre

 Here’s a summary of the Bulgarian Safer Internet Centre’s perspective on the latest developments in the Blue Whale phenomenon, based on its investigative work in the interest of online safety through digital media literacy:

 - “Blue Whale groups existed in Vkontakte [Russia’s largest social network site] since the end of 2015-beginning of 2016.
 They were part of a specific teen subculture, and the members were playing with the suicide and death theme (this does not mean that such play could not be really dangerous for emotionally/psychologically unstable youth).
 Not one of several authors/initiators [referred to in the news] could be identified – so the story of [game] ‘master/s’ is fake.
 That means that the ‘game’ (there is no game as such – just communication within the groups) is fake as well.

 - “[Philipp] Budeikin was a member of several such groups and because of this he was easy prеy for the authorities when they felt pressure to do something.